gou4shi1/.vim/README.md

   TODO: Add keymaps for [REPL](https://github.com/kassio/neoterm#repl).

 - [skywind3000/asyncrun.vim](https://github.com/skywind3000/asyncrun.vim)
-  `:AsyncRun cmd` to run your comamnd asynchronously and see output in quickfix/floaterm/neoterm.
+  `:AsyncRun cmd` to run your command asynchronously and see output in quickfix/floaterm/neoterm.

 - [skywind3000/asynctasks.vim](https://github.com/skywind3000/asynctasks.vim)
   It uses a `.tasks` file in your project folders for local tasks and uses `~/.vim/tasks.ini` to define global tasks.